pluget/todo/Services.md

 	- [ ] Supported game versions and api versions for certain version
 		- "-mc." in plugin name detection
 		- analize of plugin file
-	- [ ] UNIT TESTS!!!
-		- Project is getting larger, and larger, and developing any feature at this point is very hard.
-After the initial release (v1.0) i plan on adding unit tests to it.
 - [ ] Repository services v1.2
 	- [ ] Automatic dependency detection
 		- By using ~~GPT-3~~ trained NER model on README, Title, and Description